The Columbus Campus is closed: More

 How will a decision be made regarding whether or not I violated the Code of Student Conduct?

 The student hearing process allows for a thorough review of reports, statements, and testimonies regarding a potential violation of the Code of Student Conduct.
-You will not be found in violation of CSCC policy without information showing a preponderance of the evidence (more likely than not) that a violation has occurred.
+You will not be found in violation of Columbus State policy without information showing a preponderance of the evidence (more likely than not) that a violation has occurred.

 What are my rights in the student conduct process?